RE093/RPaterson_Refactor_HW1/README.md

 no usage

 ## Contribution Guidelines
-no contribution
+no contributions

 ## Test Instructions
 no test

-## Licence
+## License
 This application is licensed using the MIT License [Link Here](MIT-license.txt)

 ## Questions
 GitHub: https://github.com/re093
-Email: re.paterson000@gmail.com
+ Email: rupert.rotary@gmail.com